 Gut symptoms and diseases:

-Some people live with poor gut health for years without noticing although may have to take more medication such as antacids, anti-spasmodics and laxatives.
-Others suffer from bloating, unsatisfactory bowel movements, excess offensive wind, pain, constipation and diarrhoea and indigestion.
-Poor microbiota reduces butyrate levels, which means less fuel for new cell growth.
-Consequently, the dead cells that are being naturally sloughed off cannot be replaced quickly enough, leading to a thinning of the gut wall.
-In severe cases, this can lead to ulcers, and if an ulcer is further irritated by acid in the stomach and duodenum, it can erode an artery, causing fatal bleeding.
+Indigestion and ulcers: Most people with poor gut health suffer from bloating, unsatisfactory bowel movements, excess offensive wind, pain, constipation and diarrhoea and indigestion.
+In severe cases, this can lead to stomach ulcers, and if an ulcer is further irritated by acid in the stomach and duodenum, it can erode an artery, causing fatal bleeding.

 Symptoms and diseases outside the gut: